Bubble expansion at strong coupling

+as shown with dashed lines in Fig.~\ref{fig:PressureWall}.
 This universal scaling can be understood as the pressure difference taken near the wall does not care about its global shape, while the pressure difference taken away from the wall (including the sound-shell and shock-front contributions) as derived in the main text depends on the wall geometry since the included sound shell actually shapes differently for different wall geometries.